Baryon-driven decontraction in Milky Way mass haloes: Results

 In halo G1, we can see a steady decrease of $\sim 50\%$ of the gas mass in the central regions before the proper blowout that removes the remaining gas occurs (see vertical dashed line).
 This prior decrease is associated with star formation and stellar feedback, which, as we have verified visually, does not disrupt the gas disc.
 In fact, despite this decrease in gas mass, the gas disc becomes more compact and reaches a surface density comparable to that of the stellar disc just before it is disrupted.
 This `compactification' could be caused by the torques exerted by the galaxy that flew by earlier \citep{Blumenthal.2018}.
 Finally, a significant amount of gas mass is fed into the central black hole, triggering an outburst of the AGN that destroys the gas disc and removes virtually all gas from the central regions.
 A similar process occurs in halo G3, although this galaxy is already strongly barred prior to the AGN-driven blowout event.
 The bar could provide another mechanism to facilitate the inflow of gas towards the centre of the galaxy \citep[e.g.][]{Sanders.1976,Fanali.2015}.

 A requirement for blowouts to be effective in altering the distribution of dark matter is that gas must be strongly gravitationally coupled to the dark matter prior to the blowouts \citep{Benitez-Llambay.2019}.
 We have checked whether this is the case for halo G1 by comparing the gravitational force exerted by the gas and the stars along a random azimuthal direction contained within the midplane of the galaxy.
-The leftmost top panel of Figure \ref{figure_2} shows that baryons dominate the central regions of halo G1.
+The leftmost top panel of Fig~\ref{figure_2} shows that baryons dominate the central regions of halo G1.
 Therefore, to asses the importance of gas for the gravitational force, we only need to determine the relative contribution between the gas and stellar components.
 We compute the force by taking the gradient of the gravitational potential calculated by direct summation over all particles within 30~kpc from the centre of the halo.
 The choice of azimuthal direction has little effect on the estimated forces during the time of interest, given that there is no prominent non-axisymmetric feature prior to the blowout.

 Fig.~\ref{figure_3} shows the temporal evolution of the gravitational force exerted by the gas, relative to that of the stars, as a function of the distance to the centre.
 Focusing on the times prior to the blowout ($9 \, \mathrm{Gyrs} \leq t_{\rm u} \leq 10.3 \, \mathrm{Gyrs}$), the gas makes a contribution similar to the stars in the innermost regions.
 This is not the case for most of the evolution at late times since there is very little gas left after the blowout.
 Initially, the gravitational contribution of the gas disc is significant (but not dominant) throughout the central 5~kpc of the halo.
 The gas becomes increasingly gravitationally important in the central regions over time.
 As mentioned before, this is due to the fact that the gas disc becomes more compact during this time.
 Just before the blowout occurs, the density of the gas disc and the enclosed dark matter and stellar masses peak, which indicates that the baryonic blowout is responsible for the accompanying mass loss in all the components.
-We have explicitly checked that the large-scale winds are driven by AGN.
-This is because the outflows are correlated with episodes of significant growth of the central black hole.
-Also, we do not observe that supernovae feedback is able to cause large scale outflows on the halo mass scale we are considering.